Gunnydelight/documentation-theme-jekyll/pages/mydoc/mydoc_contentcreators.md

 Yes, I would need an Google Sheet _(or alternative spreadsheet online hosted)_ to host.
 I would then add your social media's to the bottom of that content page

 ## I'm a Gold Farming Content Creator on Twitch & Youtube, Why havent you added me yet??
 It is impossible _(so I'm finding out)_ to keep in constant **"know"** of who is working on Gold Farm content.
-Just reach out to me and ask!
+Just reach out to me and ask.
+No gate keeping, just meet the requirements mentioned above.

 ## Feedback
 Along the top nav right is your way to contact me by clicking on **Feedback**.